racoelhosilva/PFL_replica/README.md

 The game state also contains the following attributes:

-- current player, which can be either `white` or `black`, representing that the next player to perform a move is the player that controls the white or the black pieces, respectively.
+- **Current Player**: can be either `white` or `black`, representing that the next player to perform a move is the player that controls the white or the black pieces, respectively.
-- the color of the previously eaten king, which can be `white`, `black` or `none` (when no king has been eaten in the game history).
-We need to store this information because of the second winning condition of the game, which states that a player wins if it captures an enemy king.
+- **Color of the Previously Eaten King**: can be `white`, `black` or `none` (when no king has been eaten in the game history).
+This information is stored because of the second winning condition of the game, which states that a player wins if it captures an enemy king.
-- move counter, which indicates the number of moves that we're executed in the game.
+- **Move Counter**: indicates the number of moves that were executed in the game.
 It is used to enumerate the moves in the move history.
-- game configuration, identical to the configuration passed in the `initial_state/2` predicate.
+- **Game Configuration**: identical to the configuration passed in the `initial_state/2` predicate.

+The initial game state is generated with `initial_state/2` and contains the initial board configuration, with each set of 12 pieces in opposite corners and the kings at the last corner tiles, the current player set to `white`, the eaten king set to `none` and the move counter set to `0`.
+As the game develops, each piece get further in the board, closer to the enemy corner, and each player loses more and more pieces.
+Since the actions of this game are not reversible, it does not suffer from loops, guaranteeing its end.
+A player wins when one of their kings gets into the enemy corner or an enemy king is captured, and these conditions can be verified with `game_over/2`.
+Examples of initial, intermediate and final game states are presented in Fig. 1.

 <figure align="center">
   <div style="display: flex; justify-content: center; align-items: center; gap: 10px;">
     <img src="./imgs/menu.png" alt="Menu Display" style="width: 45%;">